When it comes to empowerment, the web is saturated with “can-do” tips and motivation.

 What could you have done differently?

 Maybe that something is something you need to fix in yourself.
-Or maybe that something is a sign that you’ve allowed yourself into an untenable work situation and it’s time to take your skills into a better one.
+Or maybe that something is a sign that you’ve allowed yourself into an untenable work situation and it’s time to take your skills to a better one.
 In any case, you have to keep moving forward and producing and in time your production will be rewarded.

 Only you will know the answer and that takes introspection and a willingness and humility (superpower) to fix yourself if you are broken.
 But in any case, if you do not act, you have allowed others to dictate your future.

-You see, if you do not take the opportunity to be responsible for your shortcomings, either personal or situational, you give that responsibility to someone else and, in turn, give them power over you.
+You see, if you do not take the opportunity to be responsible for what didn’t go your way, you give that responsibility to someone else and, in turn, give them power over you.

-Perhaps you will level up and become the person who is worthy of that promotion.
+Perhaps you will level up and become the person who is worthy of that promotion, if you weren’t before.
 Or perhaps you will take the next step into a new opportunity that allows you to shine in a better way and prosper more if you ARE the person worthy of that promotion.

 Do you see how this works?